n3f4s/ConstrainedTypes/README.md

 # ContrainedTypes
 Library for defining constrained types (Ada-like constrained types)

+This is, for now, a exercise library.
+I hope it will one day become good enough to be used in real project.

 __For now, due to use (for the error handling) of macro defined by g++, this library may not work on other compiler__